21f3002975/21f3002975.github.io/index.md

 It gives the number of ways to choose \( k \) items from \( n \), **ignoring order and without replacement**.

-Check the simulator and tinker with it.

 <br><br>
+Check the given below simulator and tinker with it to better understand.

 <iframe src="/visualizations/unordered-no-replacement.html" width="100%" height="450" style="border: 1px solid #ccc; border-radius: 8px;"></iframe>